ThomasBerthaud/gitimeline/README.md

 # GITIMELINE #
 little project displaying infos on a repo github.
+It shows through graphics the number of characters in each repository's file and the evolution of the project.

 ## INSTALLATION ##
 ```npm install```